 We would like to thank the entire Land Works crew who have worked on this project and finally thank you to headspace, Marathon Health and Newcastle Permanent Charitable Foundation for letting Land Works be involved in this project.

-Land Works offers a number of services for residential, commercial and industrial landscaping projects including:
+Land Works offers a number of services for commercial and industrial landscaping projects including:

 - The design and construction of residential landscapes that are environmentally focussed, functional and customised to your requirements.

 - Design and construction services for urban landscapes including schools, councils, civil construction, roads, and large infrastructure.